List of Homicide: Life on the Street episodes: Season 4 (1995–96)

-Note: On February 7, 1996, "Charm City", the 13th episode of Law & Order's sixth season, aired before the next episode of Homicide to air, "For God and Country", which directly followed the events of that episode.
+Note: On February 7, 1996, "Charm City", the 13th episode of Law & Orders sixth season, aired before the next episode of Homicide to air, "For God and Country", which directly followed the events of that episode.

 Season 5 (1996–97)

 Season 6 (1997–98)

+Note: "Baby It's You", the 6th episode of Law & Orders eighth season, is a cross-over episode that precedes the events of "Baby It's You", the 5th episode of Homicide Life on the Street's sixth season.

 Season 7 (1998–99)

+Note: "Sideshow", the 15th episode of Law & Orders ninth season, is a cross-over episode that precedes the events of "Sideshow", the 15th episode of Homicide Life on the Street's seventh season.